fsharp/fsharp.org/guides/cloud/index.md

 For cloud-hosted web programming and services, refer to the [Web Programming Guide](../web/).

 <div class="jumbotron visible-lg calloutBox" id="how-to-add-testimonial">
     <p>To contribute to this guide <a href="https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/cloud/index.md">edit this page</a>.
-These resources are for educational purposes.
-The F# Software Foundation does not endorse any commercial products, processes, or services.</p>
+These resources are for educational purposes. </p>
 </div>

 * auto-gen TOC: